LivewareProblems/haruspex-marketing/about.md

 ---
 ## Our Mission

 We believe that the current status of tooling for tech operators is, at best, a local maxima.
 We believe that the best and easiest way to make tools better in Tech is to concentrate on the ability of operators of tech to liberate their potential.
-We consider anything that do not follow these principles to be a personal insult.
+We consider anything that does not follow these principles to be a personal insult.
 Our anger about the state of the art and the inadequacy of the conditions operators of tech have to work in is what motivate us.

-We can summarise this mission by three principles
+We can summarize this mission by three principles

 1. We can have nice things
 2. Taking Human Performance Seriously